pygfx/pygfx/README.md

 ### Testing

-The test suite is divided into tree parts; unit tests for the core, unit tests for the examples, and screenshot tests for the validation examples.
+The test suite is divided into three parts; unit tests for the core, unit tests for the examples, and screenshot tests for the validation examples.

 * `pytest -v tests` runs the core unit tests.